 Your most current proxy card or telephone or Internet proxy is the one that is counted.

 Beneficial Owner: Shares Registered in the Name of Broker or Bank

-If your shares are held by your broker or bank, you should follow the instructions provided by your broker or bank.
+If your shares are held by your broker, bank, or other agent you should follow the instructions provided by your broker, bank, or other agent.